Introduction

 LDpred2

 LDpred2, part of the bigsnpr R package, operates in ‘inf’, ‘grid’, and ‘auto’ modes.
 The ‘inf’ mode is better suited for highly polygenic traits, whereas ‘grid’ and ‘auto’ adjust effect sizes using various hyperparameters, including SNP heritability.
 In GenoPred, LDpred2 is run using the script pgs_methods/ldpred2.R.
-GenoPred uses bigsnpr v1.12.2, with the default LDpred2 grid search, and recommended GWAS quality control check.
+GenoPred uses bigsnpr v1.12.2, with the default LDpred2 grid search, and recommended GWAS quality control checks.
 GenoPred employs LDpred2’s precomputed LD matrices based on the European individuals from the UK Biobank, and it is applied only to GWAS based on a EUR population.
 If the SNP-h2 estimated using LDSC is <0.05, the SNP-heritability used by LDpred2 is set to 0.05.

 MegaPRS